 - A2.1 Where eligible, all students must have applied for their full entitlement of student maintenance loan and grant (where applicable) and must have received their first instalment before receiving any payment from the Fund.
-This can be determined from the payment schedule letter issued by Student Finance England (SFE) and bank statements. - A2.2 Where a student is not eligible for student funding because they have a previous HE qualification or are unable to receive the loan on religious grounds, the student may still apply for help from the BU Financial Support Fund if they satisfy all other eligibility requirements.
+This can be determined from the payment schedule letter issued by Student Finance England (SFE) and bank statements. - A2.2 Where a student is not eligible for student funding because they have a previous HE qualification, are unable to receive the loan on religious grounds, or are on a Distance Learning/Online course the student may still apply for help from the BU Financial Support Fund if they satisfy all other eligibility requirements.
 However, the 'missing or declined' support will be taken into account as assumed income, as the BU Financial Support Fund cannot replace a 'non-award' from Student Finance.

-The full support to include would be based on the full loan of £10,100 (36 week course) for 2021-22.
+The full support to include would be based on the full loan of £10,406 (35 week course) £12,332 (52 week course) for 2023-24.

-A2.3 It is expected that most students will apply for a tuition fee loan.
+- A2.3 Where a student has been overpaid in a previous academic year, meaning their loan is reduced as a result of the overpayment, use the actual loan the student is receiving.
+An overpayment will usually be unexpected and the student is impacted without prior knowledge moving into the new academic year.
+There is no capacity for the student to make up the loss of income which we are recognising as part of their assessment. - A2.4 It is expected that most students will apply for a tuition fee loan.
 However, there might be students who have paid their fees and then fallen into financial difficulty, though these cases should be rare.
 Such students will be advised to apply for a tuition fee loan as soon as they are able to do so.